dreamscached/rickroll/README.md

 A C++ program that as the title suggests, rickrolls the user.
 What did you expect?
 That's all it does.
 Deal with it.

-Original project created by TheSystemGuy1337, further on maintained and worked on by dreamscached.
+[Original project][1] created by TheSystemGuy1337, further on maintained and worked on by dreamscached.

 ## Building